fredericksilva/scala-patterns/README.md

 # How to contribute a pattern
 * Find a good, descriptive name that covers it.
+* Do you have a pattern?
+Please provide a related code-smell.
+* Do you have an anti-pattern?
+Please provide also a solution what the desired result should be.
 * Every pattern or practice should get a seperate .rst file and a scala file.
 Rename these files to your patternname.
 * Don't create subfolders.
 For now, we don't structure the patterns.
 First we want to build a library and then we'll have a good feeling how to structure them.
 * When you've created a code example, please take your time and ask yourself?
 Can it be more simple with less code?